Skip to content

 Beyond single-officer close protection, much of our work falls under broader private security in Milan — coordinated programmes that combine physical protection with planning, information control, and venue management.

 VIP protection in Milan is the most visible end of this.
-Public figures, entertainers, and recognisable executives attending the fashion or design calendar need personal security in Milan that holds firm in crowds while staying out of the frame.
-Executive protection in Milan, by contrast, is often about discretion above all — a senior executive who needs a private bodyguard in Milan that no counterparty ever notices.
+Public figures, entertainers, and recognisable executives on the fashion or design calendar need personal security in Milan that holds in crowds while staying out of the frame.
+Executive protection, by contrast, is often about discretion above all — a senior principal who needs a private bodyguard in Milan that no counterparty ever notices.
+Whether the requirement is a single CPO, a full VIP detail, or a standing arrangement for a residence and family, the programme is built from a real assessment of who the protected person is, where they will be, and what makes them a target.
+We do not sell a fixed package and fit the visitor to it.

 Protecting Visiting High-Net-Worth Individuals

-Our approach for visiting clients starts before arrival.
-We run a discreet advance on the itinerary, identify the weak points, and arrange airport meet-and-greet at Malpensa or Linate so that the traveller is met airside, clear of public queues.
-From there, the detail manages the full ground picture — hotel arrival and departure, retail in the Quadrilatero, dining, and any scheduled appearances — as a single controlled environment.
+Our approach starts before arrival.
+We run a discreet advance on the itinerary, identify the weak points, and arrange airport meet-and-greet at Malpensa, Linate, or Bergamo Orio al Serio so the traveller is met clear of public queues.
+From there the detail manages the full ground picture — hotel movement, retail in the Quadrilatero, dining in Brera or Navigli, and any scheduled appearances — as a single controlled environment.
+The discretion bar is high: these are clients who do not want a visible entourage announcing their wealth, and the skill is in protection their own contacts barely notice.

 Armed and Unarmed Protection: The Italian Legal Reality

-Under the Testo Unico delle Leggi di Pubblica Sicurezza (TULPS), Italy's consolidated public-security law, the country's licensed private security personnel — the Guardie Particolari Giurate, or sworn guards — are authorised primarily for the protection of property and the escort of valuables, not for the armed personal protection of individuals.
+Under the Testo Unico delle Leggi di Pubblica Sicurezza (TULPS), Italy's consolidated public-security law, licensed private security personnel — the Guardie Particolari Giurate, or sworn guards — are authorised primarily for the protection of property and the escort of valuables, not for the armed personal protection of individuals.
 Personal protection by force is, in the Italian tradition, closely tied to the public-security authorities.
-Private security companies are licensed at the level of the local Prefettura, overseen by Italy's Polizia di Stato, and the carrying of firearms by private personnel requires specific prefectoral authorisation that is not granted casually.
+Private security companies are licensed at the level of the local Prefettura, overseen by the Polizia di Stato, and the carrying of firearms by private personnel requires specific prefectoral authorisation that is not granted casually.

-In practice, this means the great majority of legitimate close protection in the city is delivered by a highly trained, unarmed bodyguard in Milan whose value lies in prevention, awareness, planning, and physical capability — not in displaying a weapon.
+In practice, the great majority of legitimate close protection in the city is delivered by a highly trained, unarmed bodyguard in Milan whose value lies in prevention, awareness, planning, and physical capability — not in displaying a weapon.
 The prospect of an armed bodyguard in Milan is, for private clients, the exception rather than the rule: where a genuine threat assessment supports armed cover, it is arranged through the correct legal channels and, where appropriate, in coordination with Italian authorities.
 Any provider promising casual armed personnel here is either misrepresenting the law or operating outside it.
 We do neither.

 How We Work in Milan